xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark_mode/dark-mode/essence.md

-Implement dark mode with mode-watcher package: install, add ModeWatcher component to layout, create toggle button or dropdown menu using toggleMode/setMode/resetMode functions.
+Install mode-watcher, add ModeWatcher component to root layout, use toggleMode()/setMode()/resetMode() for theme control.